amanocha/promotion_candidate_cache/README.md

 For details on the DBG algorithm, see the reference below.

 **Reference**
 Priyank Faldu, Jeff Diamond, and Boris Grot.
-2020.
 [A Closer Look at Lightweight Graph Reordering](https://faldupriyank.com/papers/DBG_IISWC19.pdf).
-In *2019 IEEE International Symposium on Workload Characterization (IISWC)*.
-Institute of Electrical and Electronics Engineers (IEEE), United States, 1–13.
+In *Proceedings of the 19th IEEE International Symposium on Workload Characterization (IISWC)*.
+IEEE, 2020, pages 1–13.

 ## Experiments